Stereobit/dragend/README.md

 # DESCRIPTION

 dragend.js is a touch ready, full responsive, content swipe script.
 It uses [hammer.js](http://eightmedia.github.com/hammer.js/) for observing multi-touch gestures.
-It also can but don't have to be used as a [jQuery](https://github.com/jquery/jquery/) plugin.
+It also can, but don't has to, used as a [jQuery](https://github.com/jquery/jquery/) plugin.

 The current version is 0.2.0 release candidate 1